 File Content and Format

 While dataproduct_type specifies at a high level what a specific data product is, the access_format attribute specifies what is actually in the file.
 For example, an "image" could be a FITS image, an image embedded in a FITS multi-extension format (MEF) file, a JPEG, etc. A "spectrum" could be represented in the VO-compliant Spectrum format, or in some instrument-specific FITS binary table format.
 A visibility dataset could be in FITS or ASDM format, or a variety of other radio data formats.
-A ROSAT or Chandra observation might be presented as a TAR or directory containing instrument-specific observational files.
+A ROSAT or Chandra observation might be presented as a tar file or directory containing instrument-specific observational files.
 There are many such examples; we give only a few here to illustrate the concept.

 Specifying the content and format of a data product is important as special software may be required to do anything useful with the data.
 The user needs to know exactly what the data product is before deciding to download it for analysis.